ArtisanMobile/devdocs/_posts/2014-05-08-event-tracking.md

 Events collected on this checkbox will be labled "Crop Picture Toggle" because that is the resource name for this view's resource id.

-For views that are created in code you can still assign an android resource id with **View.setId(id)**.
+For views that are created in code you can still assign an android resource id with **View.setId(int id)**.
 In order for this to have a resource name the id needs to be pre-defined in your ids.xml.

 {% highlight java %}
-RelativeLayout layout = (RelativeLayout) findViewById(R.id.profile_layout);
+RelativeLayout layout = (RelativeLayout) findViewById(R.id.my_profile_layout);

 Button mButton = new Button(this);
 mButton.setLayoutParams(new LayoutParams(LayoutParams.WRAP_CONTENT, LayoutParams.WRAP_CONTENT));
 mButton.setText("Invite Friends");

-// Giving a pre-defined resource id to this button so that the auto-events will be tagged with this resource name "Invite friends button" mButton.setId(R.id.invite_friends_button);
+// Giving a pre-defined resource id to this button
+// So that the auto-events will be tagged with "Invite friends button" mButton.setId(R.id.invite_friends_button);

 layout.addView(mButton);
 {% endhighlight %}

 ### Disabling Automatic Event Tracking

 If desired you can disable automatic event tracking for your entire app by calling **ArtisanManager.disableAutoEventCollection()** in your Application's onCreate method before the call to startArtisan.

+{% highlight java %}
+import com.artisan.application.ArtisanApplication;
+import com.artisan.manager.ArtisanManager;

+public class MySampleApplication extends ArtisanApplication {

+  @Override
+  public void onCreate() {
+    super.onCreate();

+    ArtisanManager.disableAutoEventCollection();

+    ArtisanManager.startArtisan(this, "YOURAPPIDHERE");
+  }
+}
+{% endhighlight %}

 <div id="trackevent"></div>